Data Tables for Lorentz and CPT Violation: IV. Properties tables

-Table \ref{CPTtable} lists the properties under discrete-symmetry transformations of the Lorentz-violating operators in the minimal QED extension \cite{2002klp}.
+Table \PrCPT\ lists the properties under discrete-symmetry transformations of the Lorentz-violating operators in the minimal QED extension \cite{2002klp}.
 The seven transformations considered are charge conjugation C, parity inversion P, time reversal T, and their combinations CP, CT, PT, and CPT.
 The first column specifies the operator by indicating its corresponding coefficient.
 Each of the other columns concerns one of the seven transformations.
 An even operator is indicated by a plus sign and an odd one by a minus sign.
 The table contains eight rows, one for each of the eight possible combinations of signs under C, P, and T.

-Table \ref{fermiontildetable} lists the definitions of the 44 combinations of coefficients for Lorentz violation that frequently appear in experimental analyses involving the fermion sector of the minimal QED extension in Minkowski spacetime in the nonrelativistic limit.
-These combinations are conventionally denoted by tilde coefficients, listed in the first column of the table.
+Tables \PrFermionTilde\ and \PrInverseTilde\ concern the 44 combinations of coefficients for Lorentz violation that frequently appear in experimental analyses involving the fermion sector of the minimal QED extension in Minkowski spacetime in the nonrelativistic limit.
+These combinations are conventionally denoted by tilde coefficients, and they are defined by the first two columns of Table \PrFermionTilde.
 Note that six of these combinations, $\tc_X$, $\tc_Y$, $\tc_Z$, $\tg_{TX}$, $\tg_{TY}$, and $\tg_{TZ}$, are denoted as $\tc_{Q,Y}$, $\tc_{Q,X}$, $\tc_{XY}$, $\tg_{Q,Y}$, $\tg_{Q,X}$, and $\tg_{XY}$, respectively, in some early publications.
 The definitions in the table are given for a generic fermion of mass $m$.
-Most applications in the literature involve electrons, protons, or neutrons, for which the corresponding mass is understood.
+Most applications in the literature involve electrons, protons, neutrons, and their antiparticles, for which the corresponding mass is understood.
 The final column lists the number of independent components of each coefficient.
-For ordinary matter involving protons, electrons, and neutrons, there are therefore 132 independent observable coefficients for Lorentz violation in the minimal QED sector of the SME in Minkowski spacetime.
+For matter involving electrons, protons, neutrons, and their antiparticles, there are therefore 132 independent observable coefficients for Lorentz violation in the minimal QED sector of the SME in Minkowski spacetime.